Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## RequireAccuracy statement

-A valid instance of an RequireAccuracy statement assures that the prover knows the auxiliary inputs of:
+A valid instance of a RequireAccuracy statement assures that the prover knows the auxiliary inputs of:

 - value: F
 - original: F